Popmotion/popmotion/packages/popmotion-pose/docs/api/props.md

 type PassiveValue = [
   subscribedKey: string,
-  transform: (subscribedValue: any) => any, fromParent?: boolean
+  transform: (subscribedValue: any) => any, fromParent?: true | string
 ]
 ```

-Map of values that are passively changed when other values, either on this Poser or its immediate parent, change.
+Map of values that are passively changed when other values, either on this Poser or an ancestor, change.

+`fromParent` can be set either as `true` or as a `string`:
+  - `true`: Link to value from immediate parent.
+  - `string`: Link to the nearest ancestor with this `label` prop.

 #### Example